Albert Asadullin: Biography

 In 1975 he decided to sing professionally.
 Then he received from VIA Poyushchiye Gitary an invitation to the main role in the first Soviet rock opera Orpheus and Eurydice (music by Alexander Zhurbin).
 His partner on the stage was Irina Ponarovskaya.
 Then, for five years, Asadullin with success toured in the Poyushchiye Gitary for the Soviet Union.

 In 1979, Asadullin was awarded the title of laureate of the second prize at the International Competition Golden Orpheus.

+In 1984, Asadullin performed his most iconic song, Doroga bez kontsa (Дорога без конца).

 In 2008 he voiced the main character of Ilya Maximov's animated film Little Longnose.

 Currently Albert Asadullin is a soloist of the State Concert and Philharmonic Institute Petersburg-Concert and professor of the Solo Singing Department of the Institute of Music, Theater and Choreography of the Herzen University.